bfrosik/data-quality/doc/source/config.rst

 mandatory, json file name including path that lists all quality methods that will be used to validate the data.

 - 'report_type':
 optional, defines report specifics.
-Currently the software supports 'REPORT_NONE', 'REPORT_FULL', and 'REPORT_ERRORS' types.
-If not specified it defaults to 'REPORT_FULL' type.
-If the type is 'REPORT_NONE', no report file will be created;
-if the type is 'REPORT_ERRORS', only the bad frames will be reported; and for the 'REPORT_FULL' report type all frames and check results are reported.
+Currently the software supports 'none', 'full', and 'errors' types.
+If not specified it defaults to 'full' type.
+If the type is 'none', no report file will be created; if the type is 'errors', only the bad frames will be reported; and for the 'full' report type all frames and check results are reported.

 - 'feedback_type':
-optional, defines a real time feedback when validating data.
-Currently the software supports 'FEEDBACK_NONE', 'FEEDACK_PRINT', 'FEEDBACK_PV', and 'FEEDBACK_PRINT_PV'.
-If not specified it defaults to 'FEEDBACK_NONE'.
-If the type is 'FEEDBACK_PRINT', the software will print the verification results in the real time; if the type is 'FEEDBACK_PV', the software gives feedback via PVs; and for the 'FEEDBACK_PRINT_PV' the feedback is given via PVs and print.
+optional, a list that defines a real time feedback when validating data.
+Currently the software supports 'log', 'console', and 'pv'.
+If the list contains 'console', the software will print the failed verification results in the real time; if the list contain 'log', the failed results will be logged.

 - 'detector':
 mandatory, specifies EPICS Area Detector prefix, as defined in the area detector configuration